 The data your CLV calculation provides can be used to create insightful marketing personas – this will help your marketing teams fine-tune their messaging by understanding how much different customer profiles tend to spend and how regularly they fly.

 Finally, and perhaps most importantly, CLV can give you powerful insights that help you design strategies to boost loyalty and increase overall CLV.
-By understanding which kinds of customers spend more, and which kinds of marketing, flight schedules and ancillaries appeal to them, you can confidently create strategies which will help boost how much individuals spend
+By understanding which kinds of customers spend more, and which kinds of marketing, flight schedules, and ancillaries appeal to them, you can confidently create strategies which will help boost how much individuals spend

 Why it is more important than ever to track passenger CLV

-In sectors like eCommerce or retail, the most effective ways of boosting CLV is, of course, to increase frequency of sales to a customer over their lifetime.
-However, in the airline industry we know that increasing the number of flights that individuals take is constrained by many factors – not least annual vacation allowance.
+In sectors like eCommerce or retail, the most effective ways of boosting CLV are, of course, to increase the frequency of sales to a customer over their lifetime.
+However, in the airline industry, we know that increasing the number of flights that individuals take is constrained by many factors - not least annual vacation allowance.
 What’s more, flying is now largely seen as a commodity, where most passengers will opt for the lowest price for their route, rather than loyalty to one particular brand.

-Does this make measurement of CLV redundant?
+Does this make the measurement of CLV redundant?
 Quite the opposite.
 By using passenger profiling tools, airlines are able to gain ever deeper insights into who exactly their customers are.
 This then allows them to better know their passengers and create more targeted marketing and special offers.
-By going the extra mile to truly know your passengers, airlines can increase loyalty and the chances that a passenger will choose them again in future.
+By going the extra mile to truly know your passengers, airlines can increase loyalty and the chances that a passenger will choose them again in the future.
 It is exactly because flight has become commoditized that airlines need to go further to convince customers that it is worth choosing them.

 Overcome the data challenge

 In theory, CLV is straightforward to calculate.
 However, when airline passenger data is stored in multiple different silos, it becomes challenging to join up that information and start drawing insights.